Read all about Sherwin Williams Alpaca, plus see 23 real homes that use it!

 This clean, modern bathroom brings out the cool gray undertones of Alpaca, making it appear as more of a soft gray.
 The bright white artificial lighting, along with the white bathroom vanity, countertops, and brushed nickel finishes all help to keep the temperature down, so there really aren’t any purple or brown undertones in sight.

 This lovely bathroom from The Home Coloriste shows how Alpaca swings back to the other side of the equator, where it’s considerably warmer.
 The wall color is a complementary warm hue with hints of blush and rose, while SW Alpaca paint has a deliciously creamy effect on the bathroom cabinets.

 The gold hardware keeps the color feeling warm, and overall, the violet undertones really work well in this space.

 Isn’t this modern hallway just STUNNING?
 I love the way the color of the wall paint plays with the golden wood tones of the floors and ceilings.
 You can certainly detect the violet undertones here, but the effect is sophisticated, creamy, and warm instead of tacky.

 Sherwin Williams Alpaca Bedrooms

 Sherwin Williams Alpaca is a pretty, pretty choice for board and batten!
-I love the way it looks as a backdrop for the terracotta-colored dresser.
+I love the way it looks as a backdrop for the colorful dresser.

 It’s hard to believe this soft and cozy bedroom used to be so cold and foreboding!
 The dark gray from the before picture was NOT working.
-Alpaca was a perfect neutral choice and created a calming environment – a must in any bedroom.
+Alpaca is showing its warm undertones here, and you can see that it was a perfect neutral choice for creating a calming environment – a must in any bedroom.

 I love the modern minimalism of this space.
 The neutral, cooler colors bring out the gray side of Alpaca, but it still feels soft with a touch of warmth.